 The Civic Square Precinct is used for cultural activities including concerts, markets, festivals, displays, celebrations and planned community events, as well as for public activism through demonstrations and protests.
-It has a variety of amenities, when taken as a whole incorporating Ainslie Place, including the Civic Library, the Canberra Museum and Gallery (CMAG), the Canberra Theatre Centre, the fountain (pool), specifically designed sculptures for the civic space, the City

-Hill-Mount Ainslie axis/vista, places to sit in the shade and various cafes along the edges.
+It has a variety of amenities, when taken as a whole incorporating Ainslie Place, including the Civic Library, CMAG, the Canberra Theatre Centre, the fountain (pool), specifically designed sculptures for the civic space, the City Hill-Mount Ainslie axis/vista, places to sit in the shade and various cafes along the edges.
 It is generally seen as being clean and safe.

 Roy Simpson, of Yuncken Freeman and primary architect of the Square, in his AS Hook address (an address given by recipients of the Australian Institute of Architects Gold Medal) noted that the overall precinct design is more important than the individual elements within it.
 There was a hierarchy of importance, with the buildings subservient to the precinct and the precinct subservient to the city.
 Simpson's design philosophy is evident in The Civic Square Precinct, where it has been planned around Griffin's City Hill group and axial lines while the buildings themselves are fairly subdued, creating the open square as the focus.
-The changes to the Precinct have reinforced the Precinct's role and subservience to the City even further by giving priority to movement and sightlines along Griffin's axis.
+There have been several changes to the Precinct, some of which have given priority to movement and sightlines along Griffin's axis, but are not necessarily complementary to the original design intent.
+These changes are not a part of the significance of the place.